PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

 \subsection{\rqtwo: Adequacy of Patch Oracles}

 Besides detecting real-world bugs, another crucial aspect of patch oracles is their adequacy, which directly impacts their effectiveness in validating code patches.
-In this research question, we evaluate the adequacy of patch oracles generated by \patchguru using mutation testing~\cite{jia2010analysis,papadakis2019mutation}, a well-established approach for assessing test suite quality.
-Specifically, we leverage Mutmut~\cite{hovmoller2016mutmut}, a mutation testing framework for Python, to generate mutants of the patched functions.
-Then, we measure the mutation score achieved by the generated oracles, i.e., the proportion of mutants that are killed by the oracles.
-A higher mutation score indicates a more adequate oracle.
+In \rqtwo, we evaluate the adequacy of patch oracles generated by \patchguru using mutation testing~\cite{jia2010analysis,papadakis2019mutation}, a well-established approach for assessing test quality.
+Specifically, we leverage Mutmut~\cite{hovmoller2016mutmut}, a mutation testing framework for Python, to generate mutants with all default mutation operators.
+Mutants are generated on the \emph{post-patch} version to simulate patch-induced bugs.
+Test adequacy is measured by the mutation score, i.e., proportion of mutants killed, with higher scores indicating better adequacy.